The key similarities and differences between a local university and school direct (non-salaried) route through MVTP are as follows:

 - School Direct (non-salaried) trainees begin their training on first school day of new year or 1st September and gain experience of school life right from the beginning of a school year.
 University trainees visit their A placement school end of September for observation week and then begin their teaching experience from mid-October.

 - There is no home school with the University course.
 You have two placements.
-A placement is for 9 weeks, the B placement at a contrasting school for 13 weeks.
+A placement is from Mid Oct – Christmas the B placement at a contrasting school from Mid Feb – End of course.

 - There is often only a single place in each subject area for school direct (non-salaried) trainees in a particular school although there are numerous positions within a partnership of school.
 There are often multiple places on university courses